ttntm/ttntm/src/blog/2024/41-bookmarks.md

 The shortcode can be used like this: `{% raw %}{% ext "xmpl", "https://example.com" %}{% endraw %}`

 It's nothing fancy, it works well, and I don't see any reason to change it for the time being.

+## Updates

+**2024/04**: I've moved the collection into a JSON data file, which makes maintaining it a little easier.